$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Abstract

 \section{Abstract}

-Just like other heavy flavor mesons, the weak decays of $D^*_{(s)}$ mesons can also provide a platform to check the Standard Model (SM), explore new physics (NP) and understand the mechanisms of weak interactions.
-At present, the theoretical and experimental researches on $D^*_{(s)}$ mesons are relatively limited.
-In addition to the dominant electromagnetic decays, the $D^*_{(s)}$ weak decays should also be feasible to explore the $D^*_{(s)}$ mesons.
-In this paper, we use the covariant light-front quark model (CLFQM) to study the branching ratios of the semi-leptonic decays $D^*_{(s)}\to P\ell^{+}\nu_{\ell}$ and the non-leptonic decays $D^*_{(s)}\to PP, PV$ with $P=\pi, K, \eta^{(\prime)}, V=\rho, K^*, \phi$ and $\ell=e, \mu$, which are within the range $10^{-13}\sim 10^{-6}$.
-Among these decays, the channels $D_{s}^{*+}\to\eta \ell^{+}\nu_{\ell}$ and $D^{*+}_{s}\to \eta\rho^{+}$ possess the largest branching ratios, which can reach up to $10^{-6}$ order.
-These decays are most likely to be accessible at the future high-luminosity experiments.
-One can find that the branching ratios $\mathcal{B}r(D_{s}^{*+}\to\eta \ell^{+}\nu_{\ell})=1.46\times10^{-6}$ and $\mathcal{B}r(D_{s}^{*+}\to\eta \rho^{+})=1.04\times10^{-6}$ correspond to tens of thousands of events in the $e^+e^-$ collider experiments, such as the STCF, CEPC and FCC-ee, and tens of millions of events at the HL-LHC.
-In a word, it is feasible to study the $D^*_{(s)}$ meson weak decays in the future experiments.
-Furthermore, we also predict and discuss another two physical observations, that is, the longitudinal polarization fraction $f_{L}$ and the forward-backward asymmetry $A_{FB}$, for our considered decays.
+Similar to other heavy flavor mesons, the weak decays of $D^*_{(s)}$ mesons can provide a platform to verify the standard model, explore new physics, and understand the mechanisms of weak interactions.
+At present, the theoretical and experimental studies on $D^*_{(s)}$ mesons are relatively limited.
+In addition to the dominant electromagnetic decays, the $D^*_{(s)}$ weak decays should be feasible to explore the $D^*_{(s)}$ mesons.
+In this study, we used the covariant light-front quark model to study the form factors of the transitions $D^*_{(s)}\to \pi, K, \eta_{q,s}$, then calculated the branching ratios of the semi-leptonic decays $D^*_{(s)}\to P\ell^{+}\nu_{\ell}$ and the non-leptonic decays $D^*_{(s)}\to PP, PV$ with $P=\pi, K, \eta^{(\prime)}, V=\rho, K^*, \phi$ and $\ell=e, \mu$.
+The channels $D_{s}^{*+}\to\eta \ell^{+}\nu_{\ell}$ and $D^{*+}_{s}\to \eta\rho^{+}$ possess the largest branching ratios, which can reach an order of $10^{-6}$ among these decays, and are most likely to be accessible in experiments at future high-luminosity colliders.
+Furthermore, we predict and discuss the longitudinal polarization fraction $f_{L}$ and the forward-backward asymmetry $A_{FB}$ for the considered semi-leptonic $D^*_{(s)}$ decays.